 How does Charlotte Brontë's Jane Eyre refute the notions associated with the ideal Victorian woman?

-At the end of this lesson students will be able to: identify those qualities and traits associated with the ideal Victorian woman.
+Identify those qualities and traits associated with the ideal Victorian woman.

 Evaluate Charlotte Brontë's decision to publish Jane Eyre under a male pseudonym.